openvinotoolkit/datumaro/site/content/en/docs/formats/pascal_voc.md

 <!--lint disable fenced-code-flag-->
 ```
 └─ Dataset/
-   ├── label_map.txt # list of non-pascal labels (optional)
+   ├── label_map.txt # a list of non-Pascal labels (optional)
+   │
    ├── Annotations/
    │     ├── ann1.xml # Pascal VOC format annotation file
    │     ├── ann2.xml
-   │     ├── ...
+   │     └── ...
    ├── JPEGImages/
    │    ├── img1.jpg
    │    ├── img2.jpg
-   │    ├── ...
+   │    └── ...
    ├── SegmentationClass/ # directory with semantic segmentation masks
    │    ├── img1.png
    │    ├── img2.png
-   │    ├── ...
+   │    └── ...
    ├── SegmentationObject/ # directory with instance segmentation masks
    │    ├── img1.png
    │    ├── img2.png
-   │    ├── ...
+   │    └── ...
+   │
-   ├── ImageSets/
+   └── ImageSets/
-   │    ├── Main/ # directory with list of images for detection and classification task
+        ├── Main/ # directory with list of images for detection and classification task
-   │    │   ├── test.txt  # list of image names in test subset  (without extension)
+        │   ├── test.txt  # list of image names in test subset  (without extension)
-   |    |   ├── train.txt # list of image names in train subset (without extension)
+        |   ├── train.txt # list of image names in train subset (without extension)
-   |    |   ├── ...
+        |   └── ...
-   │    ├── Layout/ # directory with list of images for person layout task
+        ├── Layout/ # directory with list of images for person layout task
-   │    │   ├── test.txt
+        │   ├── test.txt
-   |    |   ├── train.txt
+        |   ├── train.txt
-   |    |   ├── ...
+        |   └── ...
-   │    ├── Action/ # directory with list of images for action classification task
+        ├── Action/ # directory with list of images for action classification task
-   │    │   ├── test.txt
+        │   ├── test.txt
-   |    |   ├── train.txt
+        |   ├── train.txt
-   |    |   ├── ...
+        |   └── ...
-   │    ├── Segmentation/ # directory with list of images for segmentation task
+        └── Segmentation/ # directory with list of images for segmentation task
-   │    │   ├── test.txt
+            ├── test.txt
-   |    |   ├── train.txt
+            ├── train.txt
-   |    |   ├── ...
+            └── ...
 ```

 The `ImageSets` directory should contain at least one of the directories:
 `Main`, `Layout`, `Action`, `Segmentation`.
 These directories contain `.txt` files with a list of images in a subset, the subset name is the same as the `.txt` file name.
+Subset names can be arbitrary.

 In `label_map.txt` you can define custom color map and non-pascal labels, for example: